John Dyson (Australian cricketer): Test debut

-1977-78: Test debut
+1977–78: Test debut

-The loss of many senior Australian players to World Series Cricket saw spots open up in the Australian test team.
-In particular there was a lack of openers.

-Dyson attracted attention with a man of the match innings against Queensland in a Gillette Cup semi final.
-He followed it with innings of 102 off 366 balls for NSW against WA.
-He then made 65 against the touring Indians and 103 against Victoria.
+The loss of many senior Australian players to World Series Cricket in 1977 saw spots open up in the Australian test team.
+Dyson attracted attention early in the 1977-78 season with a man of the match innings against Queensland in a Gillette Cup semi final.
+He followed it with innings of 102 off 366 balls for NSW against WA and scores of 65 against the touring Indians and 103 against Victoria.

-Australia opened with Gary Cosier and Paul Hibbert in the first test.
-Hibbert was dropped for the second, replaced by John Dyson.
+Australia were struggling to find experienced in-form opening batters.
+Alan Turner, a former test opener, played so badly that season he ended up retiring from cricket.
+The openers chosen for the first test were Paul Hibbert and Gary Cosier, both of whom failed.
+Hibbert was dropped for the second test (after having only been given one game) and was replaced by John Dyson, who had made 355 runs at 59 that summer, although batting at three.

-Dyson made 53 runs in the first innings, taking part in a crucial partnership of 84 with Bob Simpson.
-He made 4 in the second but those first innings runs proved especially valuable in a narrow Australian victory.
-He was kept in the side for the next two tests.
+In his test debut, Dyson made 53 runs in the first innings, taking part in a crucial partnership of 84 with captain Bob Simpson.
+These runs would prove crucial in a narrow Australian victory.

-However, in those tests, both lost by Australia, Dyson scored 0 and 12 and 26 and 6.
-He was dropped from the side and was not picked on the subsequent tour of the West Indies.
+Dyson was kept in the Australian side for the next two tests.
+He scored 0 and 12 in the third test and 26 and 6 and the fourth, with Australia losing both games.
+Dyson was dropped from the side for the fifth test and was not picked on the subsequent tour of the West Indies.
+Ian Chappell later wrote he felt it was "strange" Dyson was picked to play India but overlooked for the West Indies tour as "most players considered Dyson a poor player of spin – in which the Indians are strong – but a good player of fast bowling – in which the Caribbeans are of course devastating."

-That summer he became the first known Sydney player to wear a helmet playing grade cricket.
-He scored 607 runs at an average of 25.
+That summer Dyson became the first known Sydney player to wear a helmet playing grade cricket.

 Dyson spent the 1978 Australian winter playing for Haslingden in the Lancashire League.

-1978-79
+1978–79

-Dyson was unable to force his way back into the test team during the 1978-79 summer.
-He was dropped from the state side early on for a Gillette Cup game but bounced back to make 57 in a districts game.
+Dyson was unable to force his way back into the test team during the 1978–79 summer, although Bob Simpson felt he was the best opening batsman in Australia after Graeme Wood.
+Dyson was dropped from the state side early on for a Gillette Cup game but bounced back to make 57 in a districts game.

 Dyson was back in the state side replacing Ron Crippin.
 He scored an impressive 67 against the touring English.

 He went on to score 619 runs at 44.21 including a top score of 197 against Tasmania.
 However Australian selectors preferred Andrew Hilditch.